rust-lang/rfcs/style-guide/expressions.md

 Note there is block indent due to the chain and the function call in the above example.

-Prefer formatting the whole chain in mulit-line style and each element on one line, rather than putting some elements on multiple lines and some on a single line, e.g.,
+Prefer formatting the whole chain in multi-line style and each element on one line, rather than putting some elements on multiple lines and some on a single line, e.g.,